ArtiScales/ParcelManager/README.md

 # Parcel Manager

 Library providing functions, algorithms and workflows to process various parcel reshaping operations.
-There are multiple ways of using this library as shown in the schema bellow.
+There are multiple ways of using this library as shown in the schema bellow:
 <ul>
     <li>Use built-in functions for diverse parcel management tasks</li>
     <li>Divide a single or few parcels: choose one of the multiple implemented <b>processes</b>.
 Only <b>marked</b> parcels will be divided</li>